 Limited Time, Exceptional Design

-AllenComm’s experienced instructional designers build creative, effective programs that meet your business objectives and create lasting behavior change.
+AllenComm’s experienced instructional designers build creative, effective microlearning programs that meet your business objectives and create lasting behavior change.
 Lay the foundation for success with great design.

-Designing training that works means tailoring your programs to learner needs.
+Designing effective training that works means tailoring your programs to learner needs.
 Behavior change comes when you give employees the right information, in the right way, at the right time.
 When building your strategy, you need to know when to use microlearning and what modalities will communicate your message.

 AllenComm’s experienced designers help you understand if microlearning is right for your training, and if it is, when and where it should fit into your curriculum.
 Find out where microlearning could work for you with help from the AllenComm team.

-Domino's Builds Brand with Microlearning
+Microlearning Example: Domino's Builds their Brand

 Domino’s came to AllenComm with a challenge.
 The company has a large, diverse, widespread workforce and corporate training programs for franchisees are voluntary.
 Domino’s needed a short, engaging, on-brand training to get buy-in from franchisees, and also effectively educate employees.

 AllenComm worked with Domino’s to create the Pizza Maker course.
 This course was focused on improving employee performance through an inspirational introductory motion graphic, three modules, and several on-the-job resources.
-The three gamified modules focused on an aspect of quickly, accurately making pizzas through a fun, simulation game.
+The three microlearning modules focused on an aspect of quickly, accurately making pizzas through a fun, simulation game.

 The Pizza Maker course was so successful in terms of improving employee performance and increasing voluntary participation that Domino’s is now creating microlearning modules for other portions of their menu.